Creating A Prescription

 Here you’ll need to select the appropriate drug and dosage, and then the following will populate:

 Under the drug name you’ll find a text box with the message “Dosage Instructions” visible.
 Here you’ll be able to indicate the instructions for how the patient should be taking the medication.
 You’ll be able to include key terms like OD, BID, QID, TID, days, months, and much more!
 OSCAR will also parse what is written to automatically set the Method, Route, quantity unit, duration and more depending on what is written.
-The following screenshot shows an example dosage instruction and what you can expect.

 Please note that the dosage instructions will parse after you click outside of the Dosage Instructions text box after writing the text.